Editor’s note: This blog was updated in 2023 for accuracy and to reflect modern practices.

-- Too many low quality backlinks rather than high-quality
+- Too many low-quality backlinks

 - Duplicate content

-- Unoptimized page titles and meta descriptions
+- Unoptimized page titles, title tags, and meta descriptions

-- Broken Links
+- Broken links

 - Slow site speed

-- Site is not optimized for mobile devices
+- Lack of optimization for mobile devices

-Adding a QA process to your SEO strategy will help you to avoid both common and uncommon SEO errors that could have an impact on your search rankings, traffic, and thus your bottom line.
+Adding a QA process will help you to avoid both common and uncommon SEO errors that could have an impact on your page rankings, organic traffic, and, thus, your bottom line.

-Meanwhile, the plugin didn’t add that meta robots tag to the desktop pages, so those were indexed.
+To do this, the app added a meta robots tag to the mobile templates, which unintentionally blocked Google from indexing them.
+Meanwhile, the plugin didn’t add that meta robots tag to the desktop pages, so those were indexed instead.

-Normal crawls (using default, desktop settings) looked fine across multiple tools, but Google Search Console didn’t consider the issue resolved, and neither did the Structured Markup Testing Tool (which we use to view Googlebot rendered code.)
+Normal crawls (using default, desktop settings) looked fine across multiple tools — but Google Search Console didn’t consider the issue resolved, and neither did the Structured Markup Testing Tool (which we use to view Googlebot rendered code.)

-- Security concerns
+- Causing security concerns

-- Page load issues
+- Leading to page load issues

 - Deindexing images